Cherkasant/labelstock/README.md

 ## Usage

-1. Start the backend server.
+1. Start the application using `npm run dev` from root.
-2. Start the frontend server.
-3. Access the frontend in your browser.
+2. Access the frontend in your browser at `http://localhost:3001`.
-4. Register a new user or log in.
+3. Register a new user or log in.
-5. Add products using the ProductForm.
+4. Add products using the ProductForm.
-6. View products in ProductList.
+5. View products in ProductList.
-7. Generate labels for selected products.
+6. Generate labels for selected products.

 ## Troubleshooting